catskin0106/BiomedStuff/Y3S2 SBMS3204 Neuroscience/Lecture 12 - Synaptic & Homeostatic Plasticity.md

 #### **Heterosynaptic Plasticity**
-- Synapses converging on the same postsynaptic neuron
+- Synapses converging on the same postsynaptic neuron can affect one another's strength
+	- e.g. LTP at one synapse may lead to LTD on another